yashpatel7025/zerodha-bhavcopy/README.md

 - used HTML/CSS/Bootstrap for frontend instead of VueJS
 - celery framework is used for background task to download bhavcopy everyday at 6pm
+- webapp is deployed on *Microsoft Azure Cloud*